-The service has managed to deliver 92% service delivery for residential respite during the period November 2022 to October 2023.
-No COVID-19 outbreaks occurred.
-We continue to review our use of resources to ensure a safety and quality service is provided.
-Staffing has been an issue in 2023 and the service have adapted its services to match this challenge.
-Recruitment campaigns have progressed during the year.
+The service has managed to deliver 92% service delivery for residential respite during this period November 2022 - October 2023.
+No COVID - 19 outbreaks occurred.
+We continue to review our use of resources to ensure a safe and quality service is provided.
+Staffing has issue in 2023 and the service have adapted its services to match this challenge.
+Recruitment campaigns have progressed during this year.